SGM Herbert A. Friedman (Ret.)

 Another ingenious method exploited the disruption of the German postal system due to Allied bombing of the railways.
 Fake German mailbags were prepared and filled with subversive letters stamped, postmarked, and inscribed with real addresses from local directories.
 These bags were dropped by the Fifteenth Air Force in strafing missions over marshaling yards and railway stations, in the hope that they would be picked up as stray mail pouches lost from wrecked railroad cars, and would be sent on by regular mail.
 There is no evidence that this device was ever detected.

-Ford is wrong, since as we have shown, on at least one occasion the bags were detected and identified.
+Ford could be wrong, since as we have shown, on at least one occasion it was reported, perhaps in error, that envelopes in the bags were detected and identified.

 Most of the envelopes and their propaganda were destroyed during the war.
 A few that have survived are collector's items today.
 German security officials have stated that 97 percent of all the forgeries sent into the Third Reich were located and destroyed.